-This policy applies to the whole school and is published to parents, students and staff Reviewed: August 2019 SJL Updated: August 2019 Author: S Baillie

-4.10 The DSL will maintain written records and child protection files ensuring that they are kept confidential and stored securely.

-4.11 The DSL is responsible for ensuring that all staff members and volunteers are aware of our policy and the procedure they need to follow.
-They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction.

-4.12 The DSL is responsible for ensuring that online safety is considered as important as other aspects of safeguarding and that policies and approaches to E-safety are updated and relevant to our school and community.

-4.13 The Deputy DSLs have the training and authority to act for the DSL in safeguarding students when the DSL is away or unavailable.

-4.14 The Deputy DSL based in the Junior School has responsibility for overseeing safeguarding on a day to day basis and will typically be the first person a member of staff in the Junior School will turn to for advice.

-4.15 The Deputy DSLs have a responsibility to meet with and discuss safeguarding issues with the DSL.
-This ensures that information is appropriately shared and that both the DSL and the Deputy DSLs are supported in their daily role.
+- 4.10 The DSL, their deputies and the SLT should be aware of the National Police Chief's Council (NPCC) for when to call the police and what to expect when a report is made. - 4.11 The DSL will maintain written records and child protection files ensuring that they are kept confidential and stored securely. - 4.12 The DSL is responsible for ensuring that all staff members, volunteers and contractors are aware ofour policy and the procedure they need to follow.
+They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction. - 4.13 The DSL is responsible for ensuring that online safety is considered as important as other aspects of safeguarding and that policies and approaches to e-safety are updated and relevant to our school and community. - 4.14 The Deputy DSLs have the training and authority to act for the DSL in safeguarding students when the DSL is away or unavailable. - 4.15 The Deputy DSL based in the Junior School has responsibility for overseeing safeguarding on a day to day basis and will typically be the first person a member of staff in the Junior School will turn to for advice. - 4.16 The Deputy DSLs have a responsibility to meet with and discuss safeguarding issues with the DSL.
+This ensures that information is appropriately shared and that both the DSL and the Deputy DSLs are supported in their daily role. - 4.17 The DSL and Deputy DSLs will help to promote educational outcomes by sharing the information about welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership team.
+They will ensure that the staff know who these children are, that they understand their academic progress and attainment, and maintain a culture of high expectations for this cohort.
+That they support teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children.